QuadSpinner/Gaea-Docs/documentation/Properties.md

 Some nodes may have special controls specific to them, like the @Directed-Erosion-Node.

-> [!NOTE]
-> Dragging always sucks up more CPU power than clicking because each movement of the drag cancels the pending process of the terrain and fires up a new process.
-If you drag slowly, this can mean anything between dozens to hundreds of reprocess threads.

 > [!TIP]
 > One of the easiest ways to learn about a node's properties is to experiment, changing them to different values across the range to see the effect they have.